The NVivo Transcription online app has two pages you use for most transcription operations:

 To open a transcript in the Editing page, click OPEN TRANSCRIPT for it on the Files page.

-For 90 days after a transcript is created, or following its last edit, the audio file remains synchronized with it—as you play the audio the words spoken are underlined in the text.
+For 90 days after a transcript is created, or following its last edit, the media file's audio remains synchronized with it—as you play the audio the words spoken are underlined in the text.
 Use the tools indicated below to edit the transcript and tag speakers.

 For more information about adding dictionary entries from the find and replace function, see Add 'find and replace' terms.

-Transcription automatically attempts to identify speakers in your audio, labeling them as SPEAKER1, SPEAKER2 etc. You can edit the labels to provide real names or to correct the automatic identifications if Transcription has failed to recognize previous speakers' voices.
+Transcription uses voice recognition to automatically identify speakers in your audio, labeling them as SPEAKER1, SPEAKER2 etc. You can edit the labels to correct speaker identifications and add real speaker names.

 You can export transcripts from the Files and Editing pages.
 Choose between text (.txt) or Word (.docx) formats.